dmbelo/udacity.carnd.behavioral-cloning/README.md

 Since these augmentation techniques are themselves random and changing every during every batch pass, we are in essence introducing mechanism that minimizes over-fitting.
 Like drop-outs which randomly shut-off nodes in a forward-pass of the model, these augmentation techniques randomly add noise and modifications to the images which prevent the model from over-fit to a specific set of images.

 With these modifications the dataset is increased to 25,000 images from 10,725.

+## Validation data

+A set of 2500 images are set aside randomly at the beginning of the training process to assess the performance of the model after each epoch.
+This is done in order to provide a measure of over fitting by comparing the error of the model against the training data with the error against the validation set.

+## Hyperparameter Tuning

+The initial value of the learning rate for the adam optimizer was chosen from experience to be 1e-4.
+From there the rate was increased eventually to 1e-3 which resulted in faster learning.
+Usually this is compromise between learning speed and final accuracy but the impact on accuracy was not measurable in this case.

+The number of epochs was chosen to be 10 in order to give the optimization enough time for the validation loss to 'plateau'.
+The model was saved each time the validation loss was improved as as such, a sufficiently large number of epochs allows for various models by comparing not only their validation losses but by visually inspecting their driving ability in the simulator.